Joe-Max Moore: National team

-While in college, he began playing for the national team.
-In 1989, he was part of the U.S. U-20 team which placed fifth at the 1989 FIFA U-20 World Cup.
-In 1991, he scored the winning goal against Mexico in the Pan American Games championship game.
-In 1992, he was a member of the U.S. Olympic team which went 1–1–1 and failed to make the second round.
+Moore began playing for the U.S. national team while in college.
+In 1989, he was part of the U-20 team which placed fifth at the 1989 FIFA World Youth Championship.
+Two years later, he scored the winning goal against Mexico in the Pan American Games championship game.
+Moore also made the 1992 Barcelona Olympics, where the U.S. went 1–1–1 and failed to advance from the group stage.

 After the 1992 college season ended, Moore signed with the U.S. national team.
 Beginning in 1988, the United States Soccer Federation (USSF) had begun to sign top U.S. players to contracts, making the U.S. national team a de facto professional club.
 USSF would then loan out U.S. players to club team, recalling them for national team games.
 Moore chose to not return to UCLA for his senior year and joined USSF as a full-time national team player.

 Moore's first appearance for the US national team came against Canada on September 3, 1992.
 He was part of the U.S. roster for the 1994 but didn't appear in a match and also the 1998, 2002 FIFA World Cup rosters, appearing in both tournaments.
 Moore became the sixth U.S. player to earn 100 caps, doing so against Poland in the team's 2002 World Cup group finale.

-His 24 goals for the U.S. rank him sixth in national history, behind Landon Donovan, Clint Dempsey, Eric Wynalda, Brian McBride and Jozy Altidore.
+His 24 goals for the U.S. rank him seventh in national history, behind Landon Donovan, Clint Dempsey, Eric Wynalda, Brian McBride, Christian Pulisic and Jozy Altidore.
 On January 27, 2006, Moore was inducted into the Oklahoma Soccer Hall of Fame.